-A Master of Science (MSc) in Zoology or Entomology equips students with skills for a career in the private sector or for PhD research.
+A Master of Science (MSc) in Entomology, Wildlife Science or Zoology equips students with skills for a career in the private sector or for PhD research.

 The MSc degree is conferred on the grounds of a written dissertation (but may involve additional postgraduate coursework, if prescribed by the Dean).
 The dissertation reports the results of a research project undertaken by the student.
 In addition, at least one manuscript resulting from the MSc research must have been submitted to a peer-reviewed scientific journal.

 The duration of study is a minimum of one year uninterrupted full-time study, but 18 months of full-time study from registration to dissertation submission is the norm.
 To remain in the MSc degree programme, students must demonstrate satistfactory progress by:

 - Presentation of an oral research proposal within three months of registration

 - Delivery of an oral presentation of research results to the Department at its Annual General Meeting at the end of the first calendar year of registration

 - Meeting milestones agreed to between the student and supervisor(s) in a memorandum of agreement

 The entry requirement for MSc degree study in Entomology, Wildlife Science or Zoology is a BScHons degree in an appropriate field, with an average of at least 60% in the Honours year.
 Potential MSc students must also have the support of a potential supervisor in the Department to be offered admission.
 If you are interested in pursuing MSc degree study within the Department of Zoology and Entomology, contact a potential supervisor from amongst the academic staff with similar interests to your own to discuss available options and obtain in-principle support before applying for admission.